waiting-for-dev/devise-jwt/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+There are docker and docker-compose files configured to create a development environment for this gem.
+So, if you use Docker you only need to run:

+`docker-compose up -d`

+An then, for example:

+`docker-compose exec app rspec`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/devise-jwt.
+Bug reports and pull requests are welcome on GitHub at https://github.com/waiting-for-dev/devise-jwt.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License